 This is a genuine black swan event, one that forces you to reconsider your approach to investing.

 In recent Money Morning pieces, our editors delve into various ways to think about your investments in this environment.

 My colleague Ryan Dinse for instance, successfully tipped the recent market bounce.

 And the other day, Sam Volkering threw up a whole host of stocks that could benefit from the isolation that comes with the disease.

-You can get Money Morning direct to your inbox, six days a week for free here.
+You can get Money Morning direct to your inbox, seven days a week for free here.